Testing Nambu-Goto approximation of cosmic string by lattice field simulations

 where $\lambda$ is the scalar field self-coupling constant and $v$ denotes its vacuum expectation value (VEV).
-As the universe expands, once the temperature falls below the critical value $T_c=v/\sqrt{\frac{1}{3}+\frac{e^2}{2\lambda}}$, the phase transition occurs, progressively breaking the U(1) symmetry and resulting in the formation of cosmic string networks.
+In the zero-temperature simulations considered in this work, the U(1) symmetry is already spontaneously broken, and the string network is generated by spatial variations of the initial field configuration.
 After symmetry breakdown, the scalar and gauge fields acquire masses $m_s=\sqrt{\lambda}v$ and $m_v=\sqrt{2}ev$, respectively, and the ratio $\beta=m_v^2/m_s^2=2e^2/\lambda$ significantly influences the properties of the string network.
-The width of string is constrained by the Compton wavelengths of fields \cite{texbook_cosmic_string}, which is expressed as:
+The string width is constrained by the Compton wavelengths of fields \cite{texbook_cosmic_string}, which is expressed as:

 For numerical accuracy, the lattice spacing in simulations must be smaller than these characteristic lengths.
 As the physical grid interval scales proportionally with the scale factor $a(t)$, this imposes an upper bound on the feasible simulation duration.